 This option defines the requirements placed on supporting auto-population before rendering the requested form.

-In order to claim conformance to this option, the Form Filler SHALL support Option or Option.
+In order to claim conformance to this option, the Form Filler SHALL support SDC XML Package Option or SDC HTML Package Option.

 In order to claim conformance to this option, the Form Filler SHALL automatically supply some additional form data.